mephone4s/mephone4s/README.md

-DIVA IS A FEMALE VERSION OF A HUSTLER
+NA NA NA DIVA IS A FEMALE VERSION OF A HUSTLER

 <!--
 **MEPHONE4S/MEPHONE4S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.